How to sort your waste

 On private property

-Place all invasive plants in a secured plastic bag, then put the bag in your garbage (grey) cart.
+Place all invasive plants in a plastic bag, tie the bag, and then put the bag in the garbage.

 Invasive plants include: